With Like-Minded Digital Nomads, Remote Workers + Travelers

 From Portugal

 I love how kind and helpful the locals are.
-We got random toilet paper recommendations and thought they get kickbacks.
+We got random toilet paper recs and thought they get kickbacks.
 They don’t but still helped!

 Bethany R.